Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: Conclusions

 \section{Conclusions}

-We have considered the optimal subspace expansion problem for the general eigenvalue problem and generalized one of Ye's two main results to the general case.
-Furthermore, we have found a maximizer of the maximization characterization problem of $\cos\angle(\mathcal{V}_w,x)$ and expressed the maximization characterization as the cosine of two vectors.
-Most importantly, we have established a few new results on $w_{opt}$, $(I-P_V)Aw_{opt}$, $\mathcal{V}_{w_{opt}}$ and $\cos\angle(\mathcal{V}_{w_{opt}},x)$ for $A$ general.
-We have analyzed the results in depth and obtained computable optimal replacements of $(I-P_V)Aw_{opt}$, so that we can construct computable optimally expanded subspaces $\mathcal{V}_{\widetilde{w}_{opt}}$ within the framework of the standard, refined, harmonic and refined harmonic Rayleigh--Ritz methods.
-Taking the standard Rayleigh--Ritz method as an example, we have given some computational details on how to obtain the computable optimal subspace and made a cost comparison with the subspace expansion approach with a general expansion vector such as $w=v_k$, the last column of $V_k$, or the Ritz vector from $\mathcal{V}_k$.
+We have considered the optimal subspace expansion problem for the general eigenvalue problem, and generalized the maximization characterization of $\cos\angle(\mathcal{V}_w,x)$, one of Ye's two main results, to the general case.
+Furthermore, we have found the solution $b_w$ to the maximization characterization problem of $\cos\angle(\mathcal{V}_w,x)$.
+Based on the expression of $b_w$, we have analyzed the Ritz expansion approach, i.e., the RA method and argued that the Ritz vector may not be a good approximation to the optimal expansion vector $w_{opt}$.

+Most importantly, we have established a few results on $w_{opt}$, $(I-P_V)Aw_{opt}$, the theoretical optimal subspace $\mathcal{V}_{w_{opt}}$, and $\cos\angle(\mathcal{V}_{w_{opt}},x)$ for $A$ general and given their explicit expressions.
+We have analyzed the results in depth and obtained computable optimal replacements of $(I-P_V)Aw_{opt}$ and $\mathcal{V}_{w_{opt}}$ within the framework of the standard, refined, harmonic and refined harmonic Rayleigh--Ritz methods.
+Taking the standard Rayleigh--Ritz method as an example, we have given implementation details on how to obtain the computable optimally expanded subspace $\mathcal{V}_{\widetilde{w}_{opt}}$ and made a cost comparison with the subspace expansion approach with some other expansion approaches such as the Lanczos or Arnoldi type expansion approach with $w=v_k$, the last column of $V_k$, the Ritz expansion approach, i.e., the RA method, with $w$ being the Ritz vector of $A$ from $\mathcal{V}_k$.

-Our preliminary numerical experiments have demonstrated the advantages of the computable optimal expansion approaches over the ones with $w=v_k$ and the Ritz vector from $\mathcal{V}_k$.
-Particularly, we have observed that the computable optimal subspace expansion approach using the refined Ritz vector from ${\rm span}\{R_k\}$ behaves very like the theoretically optimal expansion approach using $R_kR_k^{\dagger}x/\|R_kR_k^{\dagger}x\|$ since the eigenpair approximations by the former are almost as accurate as those by the latter one.
+Our numerical experiments have demonstrated the advantages of the computable optimal expansion approaches over the afore-mentioned expansion approaches.
+Particularly, we have observed that the computable optimal subspace expansion approach using the refined Ritz vector of $A$ from ${\rm span}\{R_k\}$ behaves very like the theoretical optimal expansion approach since the eigenpair approximations obtained by the former are almost as accurate as those computed by the latter.
 This indicates that such computable optimal expansion approach is as good as the theoretical optimal one and is thus very promising when measuring the accuracy of approximate eigenpairs in terms of residual norms.